qwaneu/qwaneu.github.io/_posts/2020-06-26-experiments-move-you-forward.md

 ![Diagram of effects, described above](/attachments/blogposts/2020/ExperimentsMove.svg)

 There are of course other ways of lowering the cost per experiment, and limiting factors.
-For instance, success is its own worst enemy - do more Proof of Concepts, have less time or staff available for experiments.
+For instance, success is its own worst enemy: do more Proof of Concepts, have less capacity for experiments.